rambaut/binlorry/README.md

                           specified.
   --filter-by FILTER [FILTER ...]
                           Specify header field and accepted values to filter the reads by.
-Multiple--filter-by options can be specified.
+Multiple filter-by options can be specified.
   -n MIN, --min-length MIN
                           Filter the reads by their length, specifying the